cordialgerm/foe_foundry/data/5e_canonical/shrieker.md

 ###### Reactions

 ***Shriek***.
 When bright light or a creature is within 30 feet of the shrieker, it emits a shriek audible within 300 feet of it.
-The shrieker continues to shriek until the disturbance moves out of range and for 1d4 of the shrieker's turns afterward.
+The shrieker continues to shriek until the disturbance moves out of range and for 1d4 of the shrieker's turns afterward.</statblock>